Which Oil Is The Best For Hair Growth

 Flaxseed oil is the bomb!
 I love it, it is an oil that is lightweight, so it is the perfect option to use on the hair and scalp.
 This oil helps the hair to retain length(leading to optimal growth) and prevents frizz.
 It also offers nutritional value.
-Flaxseed oil contains omega 3 fatty acids, reduces inflammation, which can stunt hair growth.
+This Flaxseed oil by NOW contains omega 3 fatty acids, reduces inflammation, which can stunt hair growth.
 Secondly, it has vitamin b – known to grow hair stronger and healthier more quickly.
 Vitamin e can also be found in flaxseed oil which helps to fight off the negative effects of free radicals.

 Use Tea Tree Oil For Hair Growth

 I have to say that tea tree oil should be one of the number one oils that you choose to use for hair growth.
 Tea tree oil removes bacteria and fungus, which is why we have included it in our formula.
 What is most important about growing a healthy head of hair is keeping your scalp clean of dirt, sweat and bacteria.
 Tea tree does an excellent job at this and removing harmful toxins that cause damage to the scalp making it harder for healthy hair to grow.

 jamaican black castor oil has become one of the more popular oils for hair care and hair growth.
 This is another oil that we chose to add to our hair oil.
 What i will say about about this oil is that it does not smell the best and it is very thick, but it does work.
 This oil helps to regrow edges, increase blood flow to the scalp, prevent breakage and dry, itchy scalp.
 Jamaican black castor oil is best for hair growth because it is made up of ricinoleic and fatty acids.
 They help to keep the scalp moisturized and fight inflammation.

 Rosemary Essential Oil